-Employee/Volunteer Name: \\\\\
+Employee/Volunteer N me:

-Position/Role: \\\\\
+Position/Role:

-I, \\\\\\ (Staff / Volunteer), acknowledge that I have received and read the Camp Chateaugay Policy and Procedures Guide.
-I understand that it contains important information about Camp Chateaugay's policies, procedures, and expectations of Staff and Volunteer behavior while employed at Camp Chateaugay.
-I further acknowledge that it is my responsibility to comply with all the policies and procedures outlined in the Camp Chateaugay Policy and Procedures Guide.
+Chateaugay Policy and Camp Chateaugay's p employed at Camp Ch (Staff / Volunteer), acknowledge that I have received and read the Camp Procedures Guide.
+I understand that it contains important information about cies, procedures, and expectations of Staff and Volunteer behavior while eaugay.
+I further acknowledge that it is my responsibility to comply with all the outlined in the Camp Chateaugay Policy and Procedures Guide.

-By signing this form, I confirm the following:
+By signing this form, I nfirm the following:

-- 1. I have received a copy of the Camp Chateaugay Policy and Procedures Guide ("the Guide.") - 2.1 have read and understood the content of the Guide. - 3.
-I agree to abide by all the policies, procedures, and guidelines outlined in the Guide. - 4.1 understand that any violation of the policies and procedures may result in disciplinary action, up to and including termination of my employment/volunteer position. - 5.
-I understand that the policies and procedures outlined in the Guide are subject to change, and it is my responsibility to stay updated on any revisions or amendments. - 6.I acknowledge that it is my duty to seek clarification or guidance from my supervisor or the designated authority if I have any questions or concerns regarding the policies and procedures.

-By signing below, I acknowledge my understanding and agreement to the above statements:
+2.I have read and un 3.I agree to abide by 4.I understand that a and including term 5.I understand that a my responsibility to 6.I acknowledge that designated author y of the Camp Chateaugay Policy and Procedures Guide ("the Guide.") rstood the content of the Guide.
+It he policies, procedures, and guidelines outlined in the Guide.
+Violation of the policies and procedures may result in disciplinary action, up to ation of my employment/volunteer position.
+Policies and procedures outlined in the Guide are subject to change, and it is stay updated on any revisions or amendments.
+It is my duty to seek clarification or guidance from my supervisor or the if I have any questions or concerns regarding the policies and procedures.
+Dowledge my understanding and agreement to the above statements:

 Signature: Date:

-Printed Name: --------------- --
+Printed Name:

-Please return this signed form to the office manager upon arrival to camp by the start date on your contract.
+Please return this sign form to the office manager upon arrival to camp by the start date on your

+contract.